The 12. That's a dozen, cousin.

 In 2015 I auditioned for the rock band that would play for a new Musical Called “The 12” at the DCPA, and it was the only audition I’ve ever done in my career.
-I got the part, and as I participated in the rehearsal process I also got to help finalize the official bass score.
+I got the part!
+I was told that while there was debate regarding the choice for every other musician in the band, that I was the only player to receive every vote for the bass spot!
+As I participated in the rehearsal process I also got to help finalize the official bass score.
 That was an honor.
 This show made it’s debut here at the DCPA and performances were a lot of fun for me.
 Instead of being under the stage in a pit, we were above the stage on a loft where the audience could see the band.
 By the end of the run we were playing to full houses and really blowing people away!

 The show was written by Pulitzer Prize and Tony Award winning author Robert Schenkkan and New York musician/songwriter Neil Berg.
 The cast was comprised of actors and actresses from Broadway and they were all so good that it inspired me every night.
 One actor/singer in particular (Gregory Treco from ‘Hamilton’) was so good that it made me choke-up every time.
 One of my favorite songs to play was “Pick Up the Knife” where Gregory’s performance was so powerful and striking that the audience was afraid to applauded at the end, due to the dramatic moment the song created.
 I felt bad that he got gypped-out of the applause he deserved on that song, so I gave him a Starbuck’s gift card.
 Love you brother Greg!